Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Benefits

-Soil Aeration: Carrots improve soil structure which benefits mustard.
+Soil Aeration: Carrots improve the structure of the soil which benefits the mustard.

 5. Onions